n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 I haven't completed this challenge yet.
 Need to obtain more images of what is completed yet.
 So, stay tuned for more content on this.

+After solving the `Silver` challenges the story was updated.

+> With challenges solved, we're ready to head to the North Pole!
+Let's hope
+> Santa is back already to direct operations.

 ## Act I

+Off to Act I. Where we need to help a few more elves solve some challenges.
+Sounds like there is some tension in the North Pole because Santa is out.

+> With Santa away, Wombley Cube and Alabaster Snowball have each tried to lead.
+> Surely they won't mess up the naughty and nice list...
+>
+> Help Bow, Morcel, and Jewell solve their challenges.

+It seems like there is some foreshadowing related to Wombley Cube and Alabaster Snowball potentially messing up the naughty and nice list.

 ### cURLing